Have a Question?

-Bachelor of Arts or Science
+Bachelor of Science

-As a student of public history at SU, you'll learn to analyze, interpret, and evaluate historical evidence; to apply historical perspective to contemporary issues; and to honor historical interpretation from those of diverse cultural traditions and values, all with the goal of conveying historical understanding to members of the general public.
+As a student of public history at SU, you will learn to analyze, interpret, and evaluate historical evidence; to apply historical perspective to contemporary issues; and to honor historical interpretation from those of diverse cultural traditions and values, all with the goal of conveying historical understanding to members of the general public.

-- Comprehend historical periods, persons, events, ideas, and themes with a special focus on United States history as well as the concepts of historical causation, conflict, and change over time underlying all historical study.
+Comprehend historical periods, persons, events, ideas, and themes with a special focus on United States history, as well as the concepts of historical causation, conflict, and change over time underlying all historical study.

-- Evaluate the historical significance of race and ethnicity, class, gender and sex, and religion, especially in the development of the United States.
+Evaluate the historical significance of race and ethnicity, class, gender and sex, and religion, especially in the development of the United States.

-- Communicate historical knowledge and interpretations to a variety of general public audiences.
+Communicate historical knowledge and interpretations to a variety of general public audiences.

-- Understand career paths related to public history and effectively search for relevant employment opportunities.
+Understand career paths related to public history and effectively search for relevant employment opportunities.

 Why Study Public History?

 Within the United States there are more than 15,000 public history venues chartered as museums, archives, historical societies, battlefields, and other institutions at which people enjoy themselves as they learn about their past.
 The need for individuals to operate these venues is great and it is for that purpose that Stevenson has designed its Public History Program.